 Why does memory foam get hot?

 The new Hybrid range of mattresses uses more innovative types of foams that have heat dispersing properties.
 These Hybrid foams evenly distribute the heat through the material providing a cooler sleeping experience for the person, such as Coolblue or don’t rely on heat at all to provide their softness and comfort, Laygel is a perfect example of this.
-Latex is naturally breathable allowing air to circulate preventing the mattress from retaining too much heat.
+Latex is naturally breathable allowing air to circulate preventing the mattress from retaining too much heat but will still be warmer than natural fibre.
+So either way, if you’re a warmer sleeper you should avoid.

 There are also aeration layers, such as castellated foams, that are put into mattresses which have benefits and drawback as well.
 Due to the fact that castellations can change the feel and firmness of the foams we don’t currently use or manufacture with these methods.
 We believe with the newer Hybrid Foams and Latex this is unnecessary.